bharathkumarms525/readyassist/README.md

 The duration of a detailed car inspection typically takes around 2 hours, depending on the service selected and the specific vehicle.
 Our expert technicians ensure a thorough examination within this timeframe.

 #### How far in advance should I book a car inspection?
 We recommend booking your inspection service at least 24 hours in advance.
+This advance booking allows us to properly schedule our certified technicians and ensure availability at your preferred time slot.
+While we can sometimes accommodate same-day requests depending on technician availability, advance booking guarantees your preferred time and allows our team to prepare any specific tools or equipment that may be needed for your particular vehicle model.
 This allows us to coordinate the technician's visit according to your preferred schedule.

 #### Can I cancel my inspection booking?
 If so, is there a cancellation fee?
 Yes, you can cancel your inspection service and receive a full refund as long as the mechanic has not yet been assigned to your service.